 Equitable Bank

 Equitable Bank manages over $74.1 billion in assets and is a wholly-owned subsidiary of EQB Inc. It was founded in 1970 as The Equitable Trust Company and has become Canada’s seventh-largest Schedule I bank.
 Equitable Bank offers a diverse suite of residential lending, commercial lending, and savings solutions, including high-interest savings products and GICs.

-Equitable Bank focuses on offering flexible mortgage solutions that cater to a wide range of clients, including first-time buyers, business owners, self-employed individuals, and investors.
+Equitable Bank focuses on offering flexible mortgage solutions that cater to a wide range of clients, including business owners, self-employed individuals, and investors.
 Their specialized programs, such as flexible debt ratios, a rental program, and a HELOC product, are designed to meet the diverse needs of clients looking for tailored financing options.

+Equitable Bank